mahurtado/CouchbaseGoldenGateAdapter/README.md

 In order to make an initial load from Oracle, you must follow the conventions exposed in the "Data mapping" section.

 This work can be done with the tool [oracle2couchbase](https://github.com/mahurtado/oracle2couchbase).
+This tool load data with the same data assumptions exposed in this document.

 ## Operation